SaxyPandaBear/TwitchSongRequests/README.md

 Well, the YouTube API doesn't let you queue videos outside of an iframe player, which means I would need to embed the player inside my website.
 Which, I'm not necessariliy opposed to doing, but that wasn't the original point of this.

 ---

+# Support the Project
+I'm paying to host this service completely out of pocket.
+If you would like to help pitch in for the cost of hosting (it's not that much right now), please let me know and I'll set up a way to contribute in that way.

+---
 # For Developers